laquereric/rails-route-extractor/README.md

 ## Dependencies

-RouteExtract builds upon these excellent gems:
+RailsRouteExtractor builds upon these excellent gems:

 - **rails_route_tester**: For route analysis and testing capabilities
 - **codeql_db**: For comprehensive code analysis and dependency tracking